owl-language/Owl/README.md

-Owl's Mascot, (\\^(OvO)^/), is named Flaco, in dedication to the memory of Flaco the Owl who came to fame for escaping his enclosure in New York City's Central Park Zoo after years of captivity and embodying a spirit of freedom which I think we can all be inspired by.
+Owl's Mascot, (\\^(OvO)^/), is named Flaco, in dedication to the memory of Flaco the Owl who came to fame for escaping his enclosure in New York City's Central Park Zoo after years of captivity and embodies a spirit of freedom in which we can all find inspiration.

 # Using Owl